For working professionals

 JVM (Java Virtual Machine) is a crucial element of the Java platform.
 It is a virtual machine that executes compiled Java bytecode, enabling Java programs to run independently across different hardware and operating systems.
 JVM handles essential tasks like memory management, garbage collection, and bytecode interpretation or just-in-time (JIT) compilation.

-JRE (Java Runtime Environment) is a software bundle encompassing the necessary runtime libraries, class libraries, and JVM implementation.
-It offers the runtime environment required to execute Java applications, ensuring their proper functioning.
+JRE (Java Runtime Environment) is a software bundle that encompasses the necessary runtime libraries, class libraries, and JVM implementation.
+It offers the runtime environment required to execute Java applications and ensure their proper functioning.
 However, JRE does not include the tools needed for Java development.

 JDK (Java Development Kit) is a comprehensive software development kit that includes all the essential tools, libraries, and documentation for Java development.
 It provides a complete development environment, including the JRE and additional tools like the Java compiler (javac), debugger (jdb), and various utilities.